RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-21-Invoke-AzureRmVmScript.md

 That's about it!

 Going forward, we'll have more time to plan these out, and connectivity should be available for important things like configuration management and authentication, but if we ever need it, we'll have a quick tool to hit poorly-setup-systems.
+Perhaps we could bootstrap remoting or other connectivity with this function, but these VMs are already reaching their end of life.

 And thus ends my first experience working with resources in the cloud.
 It's been fun, looking forward to more!